mattdesl/esmify/README.md

 - `mainFields` which describes the order of importance of fields in package.json resolution, defaults to `[ 'browser', 'module', 'main' ]`
 - `plainImports` (Experimental) this feature will map named imports *directly* to their CommonJS counterparts, without going through Babel's inter-op functions.
 This is generally needed for static analysis of `fs`, `path` and other tools like `glslify` in browserify.
 Defaults to `[ 'fs', 'path', 'glslify' ]`.

-## How it Works

-Under the hood, this is using Babel with a couple plugins specific to CommonJS/import/export.
+Under the hood, this uses Babel and `plugin-transform-modules-commonjs` to provide robust inter-op that handles a variety of use cases.

 ## License